UWCMa/my-website/README.md

 Some update

-Now updating on update-readme branch
+Updates made on master branch before merge

-Updated localy